lewg/wordpress-docker/README.md

 ## Things you may have to change

+If you look at `/webroot/wp-config.php` you'll see that the setup has been adjusted to run with WordPress in a subdirectory, and to take most config values you'd potentially have to change from environment variables.

 * In `docker-compose.yml`
   * Change the ports if you're running multiple versions of this setup
   * Change SITE_URL to your docker host (if it's not localhost)